pavelcse/Authentication-Using-JWT-NodeJS-ExpressJS/README.md

-# Project Name: NodeJS with MongoDB
+# Project Name: Authentication - NodeJS, ExpressJS, MongoDB, Mongoose and JWT

 A simple CRUD operation using mongoose.